frankkramer-lab/MIScnn/README.md

 ## License

-This project is licensed under the MIT License.\
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.\
 See the LICENSE.md file for license rights and limitations.